MicrosoftDocs/entra-docs/docs/global-secure-access/concept-traffic-dashboard.md

 To view the Global Secure Access dashboard, you must have:

 - A **Global Secure Access Administrator** role in Microsoft Entra ID.
-- The preview requires a Microsoft Entra ID P1 license.
+- A Microsoft Entra ID P1 license.
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).
+- Configured network traffic to be acquired by the service to view data on the dashboard.
+On the dashboard, select **Get started with the dashboard** for an overview video.

 ## How to access the dashboard